vnmakarov/ruby/README.md

 * By default, the *tables with chains* permit to use tables with less
   < 2^32 elements.

-  * If you need bigger tables you should compile MRI with macro non-zero `ENABLE_HUGEHASH` or use a special options during MRI configuration.
-The third column gives the results when MRI is compiled with this macro.
+  * If you need bigger tables you should compile MRI with non-zero macro `ENABLE_HUGEHASH` or use a special option during MRI configuration.
+The third column gives the results when the tables is compiled with this macro.

   * The code with non-zero `ENABLE_HUGEHASH` results in 33% bigger elements in comparison with open-addressing table elements and the tables with chains with elements number < 2^32.
-It means that traversing hash table elements (a pretty frequent operation of Ruby code) will be never faster for hash table with chains.
+It means that traversing hash table elements (a pretty frequent operation in Ruby code) will be never faster for hash table with chains.

   * A Ruby developer meetings decided to have tables with > 2*32